goessner/mdmath/readme.md

 ## What is it ...

-**mdmath** allows to use *Visual Studio Code* as a markdown editor capable of typesetting and rendering TeX math.
-In fact it now reuses the built in markdown viewer.
+**mdmath** allows to use *Visual Studio Code* as a markdown editor capable of typesetting and rendering TeX math.K, In fact it now reuses the built in markdown viewer.
 KaTeX works inside as a fast math renderer.

 You can install the extension directly from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath).